starry91/Terminal-File-Explorer/README.md

 The application works in two modes.
 The application starts in normal mode, which is the default mode and used to explore the current directory and navigate around in the filesystem.
 The root of your application will be the directory where the application was started.
 The last but one line of the display screen is to be used as command bar (when ":" is pressed, a command bar shows up)
-The last line of the display screen is to be used as error bar to show errors in command mode
+The last line of the display screen is to be used as error bar to show errors.

 ## Normal Mode: